nichechristie/nichechristie/README.md

 **Affiliations & Inspirations:**
 - Supporter of SpaceX, Neuralink, and Tesla
-- Driven by the desire to help terraform Mars using LDD technology
+- Driven by the desire to help save the world and terraform Mars using LDD technology

 **What I Enjoy:**
 - Training AI daily with custom equation sets, chat data, and advanced training tools